dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data/explicit.md

 You can also get a LINQ query that represents the contents of a navigation property.

 It allows you to apply additional operators over the query.
-Foe example applying an aggregate operator over the related entities without loading them into memory.
+For example applying an aggregate operator over the related entities without loading them into memory.

 [!code-csharp[Main](../../../../samples/core/Querying/RelatedData/Sample.cs#NavQueryAggregate)]